Credit Risks Arise in the World Economy amid Falling Bankruptcies

 “The Global Bankruptcy report is yet another reminder of the continuing challenges many businesses face in this current uncertain climate,” Markus Kuger, Lead Economist at Dun & Bradstreet said.
 “Our growth forecasts for 2019 have been revised downwards since the start of the year and slower growth is expected in most regions.”

-The data compiled has been analysed and edited by Dun & Bradstreet’s Country Insight team of experienced economists.
+The data compiled has been analyzed and edited by Dun & Bradstreet’s Country Insight team of experienced economists.

 To read the complete Global Bankruptcy Report, click the button below.